alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <!-- <script type="text/javascript" src="js/formatter.js"> </script> -->
 <link rel="stylesheet" type="text/css" href="css/style.css">

 Criminal networks are a major and ubiquitous problem in modern societies.
 However, effective and general approaches to interrupt their functioning are still an open problem.
-In this post, I will apply a method of network dismantling on four cocaine smuggling networks.
+In this post, I will apply a method of network dismantling to four cocaine smuggling networks.
 These networks are the result of operations from 2006 to 2009 and include countries such as Brazil, Colombia, Mexico, Spain, and Uruguay.
 Additionally, by the end of this post, I will suggest that these networks can be modeled using an extension of the Barabási-Albert model.

 <!-- [^1]: The data used here was downloaded from the [UCINET](https://sites.google.com/site/ucinetsoftware/home?authuser=0) covert datasets. -->